 We Have Options In Life

-God has always given people the option to choose between life and death.
-In the beginning, He placed the trees of life and the knowledge of good and evil in the middle of the Garden of Eden, where people could choose between life and death.
+God has always presented people with a choice between life and death.
+This began with the placement of the trees of life and the knowledge of good and evil in the Garden of Eden, symbolizing the choice between life and death.

 Choosing A Life